 via the journal's online submission system.
 You need to make registration prior to submitting a new manuscript (please click here to register

 and do not forget to define yourself as an "Author" in doing so).
 You may then click on the "New Submission

 " link on your User Home

 IMPORTANT: If you already have an account, please click here to login.
 It is likely that you will have created an account if you have reviewed or authored for the Journal in the past.
 On the submission page, enter data and answer questions as prompted.
 Click on the “Next” button on each screen to save your work and advance to the next screen.
-The names and contact details of at least four internationally recognized experts who can review your manuscript should be entered in the "Comments for the Editor" box.
+The names and contact details of three to five internationally recognized experts who can review your manuscript should be entered in the "Comments for the Editor" box.